koomedkm/alx-higher_level_programming/README.md

-This repo contains the alx program hiher level programming content
+This repo contains the alx program higher level programming content